We performed a comparison between OpenText Cloud Service Automation and Red Hat Ansible Automation Platform based on real PeerSpot user reviews.

 More Red Hat Ansible Automation Platform Pricing and Cost Advice →

-OpenText Cloud Service Automation is ranked 27th in Cloud Management with 6 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+OpenText Cloud Service Automation is ranked 41st in Cloud Management with 6 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 OpenText Cloud Service Automation is rated 9.0, while Red Hat Ansible Automation Platform is rated 8.6.
-The top reviewer of OpenText Cloud Service Automation writes "Comes with life cycle management features but needs improvement in installation ".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+The top reviewer of OpenText Cloud Service Automation writes "A user friendly solution that makes it easy to submit and view jobs".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Makes it easy to build playbooks and saves time and resources".
 OpenText Cloud Service Automation is most compared with , whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Microsoft Intune.

 We monitor all Cloud Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.